Carol-Neto/Sprint-4-Statistical-Data-Analysis/README.md

 # Sprint 4 - Statistical Data Analysis

+I work as an analyst for the telecommunications company Megaline.
+The company offers customers two prepaid plans: Surf and Ultimate.
+The sales department wants to know which of the plans generates more revenue to adjust the advertising budget.

+You will perform a preliminary analysis of the plans based on a small selection of customers.
+You will have data from 500 Megaline customers: who the customers are, where they are from, which plan they use and the number of calls and messages made in 2018.
+My job is to analyze customer behavior and determine which prepaid plan generates more revenue.
+In this project, you will see exactly what aspects of customer behavior you need to analyze.
+Determining which plan, on average, generates more revenue is a task that can be solved using statistical tests.

+---

 ## Step 1.
 Open the data file and study the general information

 ## Step 2.
 Prepare the data